-Deferred inflows of resources increased \$104.0 million primarily as a result of changes in actuarial assumptions related to the other postemployment benefits in accordance with GASB Statement No. 75 (see Note 13).
+Deferred inflows of resources decreased \$74.8 million primarily as a result of changes in actuarial assumptions related to the other postemployment benefits in accordance with GASB Statement No. 75.

-Net position increased \$229.1 million, primarily due to an increase in unrestricted net position of \$166.2 million during the fiscal year ended June 30, 2019.
-This increase was driven by operating income of \$286.4 million and the \$159.0 million decrease in the other postemployment benefits liability.
-The remaining change in net position was driven by investment activity of \$62.8 million.
-For further information on the changes in operating income and investment activity, see the following statement of revenues, expenses, and changes in net position.
+Net position increased \$64.4 million, primarily due to \$40.7 million of federal aid received from the Provider Relief Fund to cover lost revenues related to COVID-19.
+For further information on the changes in operating income and investment activity, see the following statement of revenues, expenses, and changes in net position section.